 A current non-restricted nursing registration license as a registered nurse, license practical nurse, or registered practical nurse with College of Nurses of Ontario--CNO, professional liability insurance from your nursing association, Hepatitis B vaccine, TB Mantoux skin test, Criminal reference check for the vulnerable sector.

-Online version of this course is open to nurses in Canada, the United States, Europe, Australia, or anywhere in the world who are registered as nurses with your College of Nurses.
+The online version of this course is open to nurses in Canada, the United States, Europe, Australia, or anywhere in the world who are registered as nurses with your College of Nurses.

 For Ontario nurses students will be expected to become members of the Registered Nurses Association Ontario--RNAO, or the Registered Practical Nurses Association Ontario--RPNAO in order to obtain liability insurance

-Onsite Course is offered over 5 weekends Saturdays or Sundays only, and 4 weeks thereafter to complete 20 live hands-on case studies that you will find on your own providing 20 foot care nursing treatment using the tools and supplies from your foot care kit.
-The 20 case studies is a requirement for foot care nurse certification.
+An onsite version of the course is offered over 5 days or over 5 weeks Fridays only, and 4 weeks thereafter students will be expected to complete 20 live hands-on case studies that they will find from their own communities.
+The 20 case studies are a requirement for foot care nurse certification.

-There is no refund of tuition fee after you have paid and started any versions of the foot care nurse certificate course.
+There is no refund of the tuition fee after you have paid and started any versions of the foot care nurse certificate course.